Education Equity

 Health & Racial Equity Outcome

 The Schools & Neighborhoods Action Team or SNAT was formed originally to advocate around the passage of significant policy, on the state’s Local Control Funding Formula (LCFF) which dictated how funds specifically for low-income, English language learner, foster and homeless youth, justice impacted youth, and special education students is spent.
-In our district, there is a Local Control Accountability Plan (LCAP) which is supposed to define how and why close to education equity gaps for those students and families.
+In our district, there is a Local Control Accountability Plan (LCAP) which is supposed to define how the district will close education equity disparities in academic performance and socio-emotional needs.
 The LCAP is just one component of the work in West Contra Costa Unified (WCCUSD) when it comes to creating health equity in schools.
-In the fall of 2016 SNAT decided on LCAP and Parent and Student Engagement as equity goals.

 CAMPAIGNS